Defendant in fatal warehouse blaze ‘not blaming anyone’

 OAKLAND, Calif.
-(AP) — The founder of a California communal living warehouse where a fire killed 36 people more than two years ago says he’s not blaming anyone else in the deadly fire.
+(AP) — The founder of a California communal living warehouse where a fire killed 36 people more than two years ago says testified Thursday he’s not blaming anyone else for the deadly fire.

-The East Bay Times reports Derick Almena’s assertion during his cross-examination Thursday was met with scoffs from some of the victims’ relatives.
+His comment was met with scoffs from some of the victims’ relatives, the East Bay Times reported.

-The 49-year-old Almena is accused of illegally converting the so-called Ghost Ship warehouse into a communal living space and faces 36 counts of involuntary manslaughter along with co-defendant Max Harris.
+Almena, 49, is accused of illegally converting the so-called Ghost Ship warehouse in Oakland into a communal living space and faces 36 counts of involuntary manslaughter along with co-defendant Max Harris, 29.

+During his questioning of Almena, Alameda County Deputy District Attorney Autrey James brought up interviews Almena gave to an Oakland television station while in custody in 2017 and 2018 and called out one particular moment when Almena said how the whole structure of his defense is “pointing and blaming.”

+Almena contested using the word “blame” and said he is not blaming anyone.

 Almena’s defense has made it known they are shifting blame to city officials, such as police, fire and building inspectors who they say should have known about the dangers of the Ghost Ship warehouse.